wfvining/liquid-ca/README.md

 Outputs the fraction of correctly classified initial conditions for each initial density.

+### Time
+`velocity_experiment_time` outputs information about the time to reach consensus and the mean/median cumulative degree at the moment consensus is reached.
+It does *not* take the `--iterations` option, instead it always runs 100 iterations.

 ### Visualization
 Currently will output a png of the viz every 10 time steps (sorry, I